 Aviation SMS & Snake Oil Salesmen

-The iceberg Infographic 01A Recent Post where Steve Bentley - CEO of Sofema Aviation Services shared the organisational communication challenge depicted by the Iceberg of Ignorance together with the need to develop a strong understanding of the challenge of building resilience into our organisations, drew a response from purveyors of SMS Software which caused me to consider the role of Software to support an SMS System.
+A Recent Post where Steve Bentley - CEO of Sofema Aviation Services shared the organisational communication challenge depicted by the Iceberg of Ignorance, together with the need to develop a strong understanding of the challenge of building resilience into our organisations, drew a response from purveyors of SMS software, which caused me to consider the role of software to support an SMS System.

-Here a few home truths about SMS
+Here are a few home truths about SMS.

-» If the SMS is not top-down with 100 % of the leadership team on board it will underperform
+» If the SMS is not top-down with 100 % of the leadership team on board, it will underperform.

 » A critical element is the organisational culture and particularly the willingness of people to report into the system (But not only) - there needs to be a level of competence which enables reporting which drives safety and adds business value.